General

 That said, I can’t be everywhere.
 There are inevitably times when I find an absolute gem of a story that requires virtual interviews due to scheduling conflicts or travel constraints.

 I’m always looking for fresh ideas featuring farmers and culinary creators doing great work and producing high-quality products.
-Please submit your idea or email [email protected] for consideration.
+Please email [email protected] for consideration.
 I can’t wait to hear about it.

 Photos on this website are owned by Sweet New Roots, LLC, and are protected by copyright.
 All images sourced from Sweet New Roots must be properly and prominently attributed and linked to SweetNewRoots.com or tagged on social media @sweetnewroots.